 Analyze trends

-In the Trends page, you can view a list of all the trends defined in the system.
+In the Trends page, you can view a list of all trends defined in the system.

 Overview

 Defining trends enables you to compare performance test run data (transactions and web resources) over several instances of a test run.
-This provides better visibility of your application's performance and enables you to identify improvements or regressions in performance.
-For each trend in the list, summary information is displayed, providing a high-level overview of the trend.
+This provides better visibility into your application's performance and helps you identify improvements or regressions.
+For each trend in the list, summary information is displayed to provide a high-level overview of the trend.

 Methods of comparison

-There are two methods of comparing test run measurements for identifying performance trends.
+There are two methods for comparing test run measurements to identify performance trends.
 You can either compare to previous, or select a run as the baseline.
-By comparing the same measurement in more than one instance of a test run, you can identify whether its performance trend is improving or regressing
+By comparing the same measurement in more than one instance of a test run, you can identify whether its performance trend is improving or regressing.

 Method |